sakaiproject/sakai/sitestats/readme.txt

 1. About
 2. Building/deploying
 3. Updating from previous releases
+4. Tool permissions
-4. Permission-sensitive pages/tools
+5. Permission-sensitive pages/tools
-5. Using the tool
+6. Using the tool
-6. Known bugs/issues
+7. Known bugs/issues
-7. Contact
+8. Contact